I’m not going to beat around the bush, I absolutely love Montreal.

 - Downtown – Like most cities, it’s where the main shops can be found, with the “bigger hotels” being found here.

-It’s really easy to get around Montreal, and budget friendly!
+It’s really easy to get around Montreal and budget-friendly!

 - Montreal’s Metro system is great if you want to beat the cold.
 Stations are shown on the street by blue-and-white signs that show a downward pointing arrow surrounded by a circle.
 It runs from around 5:30 am to 12:30 am Sunday to Friday and around 1 am on Saturday night (or Sunday morning).
 It costs C$3 and fares are charged per ride and not distance.
 One and three-day passes are also available.

 - Buses cost the same as Metro systems and you can use Metro system tickets on them.
 If you’re paying on the bus, exact change is required.
-If you’re traveling in the winter months, you can also call the number at the bottom of the bus sign and it will tell you when a bus is due so you don’t have to stand in the cold.
+If you’re travelling in the winter months, you can also call the number at the bottom of the bus sign and it will tell you when a bus is due so you don’t have to stand in the cold.

 - Travelling by bike is a big thing in Montreal, probably because it’s a big student city.
 There’s a self-service bicycle rental programme called BIXI that’s like a Borris Bike in London, where you hire from one stand and drop it off at another.
 You can buy a 24-hour access pass for around C$5 which gives you unlimited access.
 Be warned though that any trips longer than 45 minutes will incur additional charges.
 If you want a longer bike ride, or for more than one day, it might be better to visit an actual bike rental shop.